 Plurality and Complexity, by Richard Ghia-Wilberforce and Noël Dawkins (2010).
 Disquisitions on the nature of self and identity in a plural system.

-Getting Serious about Plurality by Kerry Dawkins (2012).
+Getting Serious about Plurality by Jack Dawkins (2012).
 A case for treating plurality as a philosophical phenomenon.

-Parallel Dreams, by Kerry Dawkins (2013).
+Parallel Dreams, by Jack Dawkins (2013).
 How systems can develop their own themes or leitmotivs.

-Secret Worlds Inside of Us, by Kerry Dawkins and Lilly Ghia-Wilberforce (2017).
+Secret Worlds Inside Us, by Jack Dawkins and Lilly Ghia-Wilberforce (2017).
 A discussion of inner worlds/otherworlds.

-Engendered and Ensouled, by Kerry and Noël Dawkins (2011/2017).
+Engendered and Ensouled, by Jack and Noël Dawkins (2011/2017).
 A detailed essay about the nature of selfhood and identity formation amongst plural systems and trans people.

 Relationships and social interactions

-Another One’s Left in the Dust, by Kerry Dawkins (2008).
+Another One’s Left in the Dust, by Jack Dawkins (2008).
 Addressing misconceptions about plurality and interpersonal relationships.

 How Do You Take Your Tea Again?, a guest article by Cally of House Fidelis (2008)

-Being ‘The Front’ vs Your Authentic Self, by Kerry and Noël Dawkins (2012).
+Being ‘The Front’ versus Your Authentic Self, by Jack and Noël Dawkins (2012).
 An article contrasting the effort it takes to hide plurality compared to being open about it.

 Relationships within systems